 - Allow your kids a sense of freedom.
 We have to loosen our reins on our children as they go because, eventually, they’ll leave us to live lives of their own.
 Don’t prolong the inevitable with.

 - Do positive reinforcement in place of scare tactics.
 We’d word our “when you’re lost” instruction this way: “Don’t ever talk to strangers because they’ll snatch you and take you away, and you won’t see Mommy and Daddy ever again.”
 However, it’s best if we use a more positive approach when giving life lessons to our kids.
 A positive reinforcement sounds like this: “Go to someone who can help you like a security guard, a police officer or someone who works in the place (like an attendant if it’s a mall).”
 Let us equip our kids to be smart and street-wise in this world instead of creeping like mice in fear.

-- Lastly, If you believe your fears are becoming excessive, talk to someone about it.
+- Lastly, If your fears are becoming excessive, talk to someone about it.
 It could be your church pastor, or you could go to a therapist.
 If you’re wary of physical counseling, you can seek help online through therapy websites like BetterHelp.
 Don’t burden your kids with baseless fears that they can bring with them when they grow up.
 Don’t let your parenting paranoia affect and hurt them.